adempiere/proxy-adempiere-api-docker/README.md

 <a href="http://slack.vuestorefront.io">![Join Slack](https://img.shields.io/badge/community%20chat-slack-FF1493.svg)</a>

 ### What is?
-A simple proxy for synchronize ADempiere Backend based on [ADempiere-gRPC-Server](https://github.com/adempiere/adempiere-gRPC-Server) with any frontend using api REST ans GraphQL.
+A simple proxy for synchronize ADempiere Backend based on [ADempiere-gRPC-Server](https://github.com/adempiere/adempiere-gRPC-Server) with any frontend using RESTful API.

 Source repository [Proxy-ADempiere-API](https://github.com/adempiere/proxy-adempiere-api).